 Lance Barrow assumed the position of coordinating producer, CBS Sports golf, in January 1997.
 Barrow produced the majority of CBS's golf coverage in 1996 and all of it since 1997.
 He worked his first Masters® in 1977 as a spotter for Pat Summerall.
 Barrow accepted the Emmy Award for CBS Sports’ coverage of the 2004 Masters.
 He was promoted to Coordinating Producer of THE NFL ON CBS and lead game producer in May 2004 with the No. 1 NFL announce team of Jim Nantz and Phil Simms.
+In addition to Sunday’s NFL coverage, Barrow also will produce the Network’s new NFL Thursday Night Football games for the 2014 season.

 In 2013, he served as coordinating producer and lead game producer for Super Bowl XLVII.
 Barrow served in the same capacity when CBS Sports broadcast Super Bowl XLIV, which was watched by 106.5 million viewers making it the most-watched program in television history at the time, and for Super Bowl XLI in 2007.
 Before that he was replay director for CBS Sports’ coverage of Super Bowl XXXV and Super Bowl XXXVIII.